 Certain comparative information between the current year and the prior year is generally required to be presented in MD&A and is presented in the following tables.
-The District has only governmental activities and no proprietary funds.
+The District has only governmental activities.
 As a result, the governmental activities are representative of the total primary government.